lindgh/lindgh/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Computer Science graduate from the University of California, Riverside.
-I have experience in both embedded and full-stack software development.
-I'm actively looking for professional opportunities to apply and further develop my skills and knowledge.
+I'm a recent Computer Science graduate from the University of California, Riverside with experience in full-stack development and data engineering.
+I love working with algorithms and solving complex problems, and I'm always eager to learn new things!